Woodmaxx WM-8H vs MX-8800

 What the MX-8800 actually upgrades

-- Warranty: 7 years on the MX-8800 vs 3 years on the WM-8H.
-This is the single biggest line-item difference.
+- Warranty: 7 years on the MX-8800 vs 3 years on the WM-8H — four extra years of coverage.

 Frequently asked questions